 Oriana Curls – Piaf

 Oriana is a French jazz , pop and cabaret singer-songwriter based in London.
 Her talent as a writer and impressive four-octave range has allowed her to work with some of the best musicians, writers, and producers in London.
-She has played solo or with her jazz band in many renowned London venues (The Royal Albert Hall, Boisdale, Blenheim Palace, Brasserie Zedel, The Bedford, headlining The Troubadour, and The Half Moon) Oriana has been an opening act for Natalie Duncan at The Forge, been critically acclaimed by Dave Robinson (Jimi Hendrix manager) at the Youbloom Festival in Dublin in 2013, in 2014 was chosen to perform at The Eiffel Tower in Paris for the promotion of the movie Freedom – L’envol d’unaigle, and was part of the BBC Radio 2’s Cheltenham Festival (Jamie Cullum) in 2015.
+She has played solo or with her jazz band in many renowned London venues (The Royal Albert Hall, Boisdale, Blenheim Palace, Brasserie Zedel, The Bedford, headlining The Troubadour, and The Half Moon).
+Oriana has been an opening act for Natalie Duncan at The Forge, been critically acclaimed by Dave Robinson (Jimi Hendrix manager) at the Youbloom Festival in Dublin in 2013, in 2014 was chosen to perform at The Eiffel Tower in Paris for the promotion of the movie Freedom – L’envol d’unaigle, andwas part of the BBC Radio 2’s Cheltenham Festival (Jamie Cullum) in 2015.
 She performs at the CellarDoor as a regular cabaret act/burlesque host.
-She released her first live acoustic EP in 2014, and her debut album (mastered at the legendary Abbey Road Studios) will be released early next year.
+She released her first live acoustic EP in 2014, and her debut album (mastered at the legendary Abbey Road Studios) was released late last year.

 Oriana is currently featured in the BBC show All Together Now as a judge (as part of the 100).